Informfully/Recommenders/README.md

 <p align="center"><i>Overview of the Informfully Recommenders Pipeline</i></p>

 Please find below an overview of the norm-aware Extension of datasets, models, re-rankers, and metrics for which Informfully Recommenders provide out-of-the-box support.
-(Please that this repository is fully backwards compatible.
+Please note that this repository is fully backwards compatible.
-It includes and supports all elements that were already part of Cornac.)
+It includes and supports all elements that were already part of Cornac.

 ### Pre-processing Stage